andres-m-rodriguez/FluentSignals/FluentSignals/README.md

 - 📦 **Typed and untyped signals** - Use `Signal<T>` for type safety or `Signal` for flexibility
 - ⚡ **Async signals** - Built-in support for asynchronous operations
 - 🌊 **Computed signals** - Automatically derive values from other signals
+- 🎯 **Resource management** - Generic resource pattern with loading/error states
-- 🎯 **Resource management** - HTTP resources with caching and retry policies
+- 🌐 **HTTP resources** - Built-in HTTP client with caching and retry policies
 - 🔌 **Extensible** - Easy to extend with custom signal types

 ## Installation